-"This is a great book.
+"A great book.
 If it proves anything, it's that ideas have consequences, often profound and dangerous ones.
 One perhaps unintended benefit of the emergence of the New Right is that it forces readers of Nietzsche and Heidegger to see them for what they are—apostles of a resurgent fascism.
 For those accustomed to reading these thinkers as prophets of individual liberation and moral self-realization, Ronald Beiner has a clear message: think again."—Steven Smith, Yale UniversityFollowing the fall of the Berlin Wall and demise of the Soviet Union, prominent Western thinkers began to suggest that liberal democracy had triumphed decisively on the world stage.
 Having banished fascism in World War II, liberalism had now buried communism, and the result would be an end of major ideological conflicts, as liberal norms and institutions spread to every corner of the globe.
 With the Brexit vote in Great Britain, the resurgence of right-wing populist parties across the European continent, and the surprising ascent of Donald Trump to the American presidency, such hopes have begun to seem hopelessly naïve.
 The far right is back, and serious rethinking is in order.

 "Ronald Beiner's Dangerous Minds is a staggeringly impressive and deeply needed book that traces the philosophical foundations of contemporary reactionary politics to the philosophical works of Nietzsche and Heidegger.
 Beiner avoids both shrillness while confronting present day opponents of liberal democracy and shallowness while excavating the work of their intellectual heroes.
 Indeed, he treats authors such as Julius Evola and Aleksandr Dugin with deathly seriousness, and he soberly—and with exquisite philosophical care—delves into the fundamental core of Nietzsche's and Heidegger's writings.
 Dangerous Minds is elegantly structured and beautifully written.
 It will be widely read and debated in this frightening age of fascist resurgence."—John P. McCormick, University of Chicago